 - Uniform commercial code filings (creditor filings of security interests in personal property)

-In addition, Dun & Bradstreet gets information from the Small Business Financial Exchange to include in your business credit report.
+Also, Dun & Bradstreet gets information from the Small Business Financial Exchange to include in your business credit report.

-How is Your Business Credit Score Calculated?
+How Is Your Business Credit Score Calculated?

-Here are primary the criteria for business credit score:
+Here are the primary criteria for business credit score:

 - Credit utilization ratio